alex100915/Quoterland/README.md

 For logged-in users:
 - adding and storing quotes added by user,
 - deleting user quotes,
-- following quotes to learn and learned quotes.
+- following quotes to learn and learned quotes
+- comments

 For Movies Manager:
 - adding new titles with posters,